Chef Bobby “The Butcher” Marcotte and I have two friends, Chef Richard Hales and the late Carl “The Cuban” Ruiz.

 However, I will have to take this meat patty to the National Burger Council for further discussion.

-Check Out This Tuckaway Tavern Video
+MAke Sure To Watch This Tuckaway Tavern Video

 I hope this video and the pictures of the food opened up your appetites.